bytedance/fedlearner/example/privacy/label_protection/README.md

 It shows that we can decrease the label leakage AUC from 1.0 to 0.584.
 The model's performance does not change too much in the above experiments, since FMNIST is not a very complicated dataset.
 It's worth mentioning we call the function ```change_label``` to change it to a binary classification problem.

-The core of the max norm alignment algorithm is:
+The core of the max norm alignment algorithm (work for both tf 1.x and tf 2.x) is:

 ```Python
 @tf.custom_gradient